Skip to main content

 Paid

-This course is a friendly introduction to digital electronics for beginners.
-Together, we will explore how the key building blocks of digital systems work and step by step assemble a simple computer with registers, a common bus, ALU, memory, and an instruction set.
+Embark on a Journey into the World of Digital Electronics: This course offers an inviting introduction to the realm of digital electronics, tailored for beginners.
+You will learn how the fundamental building blocks of digital systems work, and progressively assemble a basic computer featuring registers, a common bus, an ALU, memory, and an instruction set.

-You can consider this course as a "first step" into the world of electronics and computer architecture.
-We will start with the basics of physics at the atomic level and gradually move on to popular analog components, relays, vacuum tubes, transistors, logic gates, memory devices, arithmetic circuits, control logic, and many other topics.
-All learning is accompanied by practical assignments and real circuits that we will create throughout the course.
+You can view this course as your "first step" into electronics and computer architecture.
+We begin with the foundational physics at the atomic level and steadily advance to explore popular analog components, such as relays, vacuum tubes, transistors, and logic gates.
+You'll also delve into memory devices, arithmetic circuits, control logic, and a variety of other pertinent topics.
+Our approach ensures learning is hands-on, with practical assignments and real circuits crafted throughout the duration of the course.

-By the end of the course, you will have a clear understanding of how a simple computer works: from the processes occurring at the electron level within the hardware to the design of a computing machine capable of storing, loading, and processing data.
+Upon completion, you'll possess a comprehensive understanding of how a simple computer operates—from electron-level processes within the hardware to the architecture of a computing machine that stores, loads, and processes data.

 Required Tools